 The last Saturday in August is “Play Music on the Porch Day.”
 I’ve signed up for this songfest for the first time.
 Usually, after the day is over, I’ll see a post from one of my musician/singer friends and realize that I missed it again.

 Playing music on the porch is definitely a throwback to childhood for me.
 My mom came from a large musical family, and they spent numerous Saturday nights playing music on Grandma and Grandpa Whittle’s porch.
 It seemed that everyone had an instrument and talent to spare.
 Grandpa would dance a jig, and we kids would try to keep up with him.

 Jim came from a similar background.
 He grew up in a musical family with impromptu jam sessions galore.
 After we were married, it wasn’t unusual for Jim to invite his musical friends and family to our house for jam sessions.
-Jim and I sang together occasionally and Jim’s harmony made me sound better than I was.
-Still, I preferred to listen to the more talented singers.
+Jim and I sang together occasionally, but I preferred to listen to the more talented singers.
 I often told Jim that if I had his talent, I’d have been rich and famous.
 Jim knew the road for a musical career was often at the expense of the family left at home.
 “I won’t do that to my family,” he said.

 But hey, singing on the porch is good for the soul and a great way to connect with other musicians.
 For the past several days, I’ve been watching the videos posted to the “Play Music on the Porch Day” group.
 It has been so much fun to see how others approach practicing for the big day.